-- Think about using a raised toilet seat. - Use a rubber mat or put non-skid tape strips in the bathtub or shower.
-This helps prevent falls. - Think about using a commode or portable toilet if your bathroom is located on a different floor. - ☐ Think about putting grab bars in the bathtub or shower.
-You may also want them by the toilet. - A hand-held showerhead can make bathing easier. - Liquid soap may be easier to use than bar soap, which can slip away.
+Bathroom Think about using a raised toilet seat.
+Use a rubber mat or put non-skid tape strips in the bathtub or shower.
+This helps prevent falls. ☐ Think about using a commode or portable toilet if your bathroom is on a different floor. ☐ Think about putting grab bars in the bathtub or shower.
+You may also want them by the toilet.
+A hand-held showerhead can make bathing easier.
+Liquid soap may be easier to use than bar soap, which can slip away.
+Kitchen Use a cart to move heavy or hot items.
+Place utensils where you can reach them without bending or stretching.
+Use a dish drainer in the sink or on the counter.
+(A dishwasher may be hard to use.)
+Plan to use a microwave oven for cooking.
+If you use the stove, leave pans on the stove or at stovetop height.